Song Yaxuan

-Song Yaxuan (born March 4, 2004) is a Chinese singer, actor, and producer.
-He is a member of Chinese boy group TNT, which debuted in 2019.
+Song Yaxuan (Chinese: 宋亚轩; born March 4, 2004) is a Chinese singer, actor, and producer.
+He is a member of the Chinese boy band TNT, which debuted on November 23, 2019.

 Early life and education

 Song Yaxuan was born on March 4, 2004, in Binzhou City, Shandong, China.
 He grew up with his grandparents until age six when he moved to Guangzhou with his parents.
 He attended elementary school and middle school in Guangzhou.
 He attended high school at Bashu Secondary School in Chongqing.

 On June 25, 2022, Wu Tong, director of Zhejiang TV variety shows The Detectives' Adventures and Ace vs. Ace, congratulated Song on Weibo for passing the 2022 Gaokao exams.
 Song Yaxuan's achievement was confirmed and covered by multiple news and media articles.
 Early in 2022, He ranked 11th in the audition for arts student at The Central Academy of Drama majoring in Acting and Performance and is a current student.